Skip to Content

 Source: Traditional front yard landscaping in Cincinnati

-Berms are an easy DIY landscaping idea on a budget for the front lawn.
+Berms offer easy DIY landscaping solutions on a budget for the front lawn.
 Just pick a few bags of mulch, a bag or two of potting soil, and a few perennials at your local garden center.

 Even if you are an inexperienced gardener, it will only take an hour or so to finish this project and instantly add curb appeal to your home.
 Perennials, such as grass, evergreen bushes, and roses, are a better choice in the long run.
 Consequently, you won’t be throwing money away to buy annuals yearly and waste time planting them.